-A charitable fundraising license allows a charity to conduct charitable fundraising activities excluding raffles.
+A Charitable Fundraising Licence allows a charity to conduct charitable fundraising activities excluding raffles.
 In Australia raffles are considered gambling and are overseen by the Government department in each state, usually the Office of Liquor, Gaming & Racing or something similar.

-To conduct a national raffle, permits may be required in some/all states and a charitable fundraising license is not sufficient.
+To conduct a national raffle, permits may be required in some/all states and a Charitable Fundraising Licence is not sufficient.

 Will I need a raffle permit?

 Across most states except QLD & NT, the value of your total prize pool will determine whether you require a permit.
 Great news!
 For many states, if your prize pool is $5000 and under a permit is not required.
 However, there are other regulations to adhere to such as a cap on the total amount you are able to fundraise, prohibited prizes and mandatory information that must appear on the ticket and kept as financial records.
 We encourage you to get in touch and discover the ins and outs for your particular raffle.

 But I only have to worry about the regulations in my own state, right?

 Wrong.
 Regardless of whether your raffle is using paper tickets or online, you will need to abide by the raffle regulations of each state in which you wish to sell tickets.
 A common misconception is to think that with an online raffle you can easily sell tickets in all states if you have a permit for your own state.
 Not so.
 Every state has widely differing regulations and RaffleLink is here to provide advice and suggest the best formula to keep your raffle legal.